Gasterophilus haemorrhoidalis

-Appearance: Postsutural scutum with ground color uniformly brown or black legs yellowish brown, with femora distinctly darkened; abdomen ground color dark brown or black, with reddish-yellow or orangish setae posteriorl.
+Nose botflys appear with a postsutural scutum with ground color uniformly brown or black legs yellowish brown, with femora distinctly darkened; abdomen ground color dark brown or black, with reddish-yellow or orangish setae posteriorl.
 Males possess a surstylus that abruptly tapers distally, with short surstylar setae that reach at most halfway to the sagittal plane.
 Regarding egg description, the pedicel is long and slender, with a width/length ratio of approximately 1/6 in lateral view, comprising 2/5 of the total egg length.

-Egg Description: Pedicel long and slender, with width/length ratio around 1/6 in lateral view, accounting for 2/5 of the total egg length.
+Their eggs are pedicel long and slender, with width/length ratio around 1/6 in lateral view, accounting for 2/5 of the total egg length.

 In Equidae, third-stage larvae attach to the stomach, but also to the rectum, sometimes in great numbers.
 Heavy infestation can cause anal prolapse in foals and mules.